casasglobal-org/pbdm-workflow/README.md

 ## How to run container locally
 In order to launch docker container locally you have to install Docker Desktop.

-Then, you have to run the following command:
+Then, you have to run the following commands:

 ```
 cd mgd-olive-scripts-main/casas_pbdm_workflow/processing/resources/worker-container